edubart/nelua-lang/docs/pages/overview.md

 ### Importing C functions using a different name

-The `<cimport>` annotation uses the same name of its symbol name, but it's possible import using a different name:
+The `<cimport>` annotation uses the same name as its symbol name, but it is possible to import the function under a different name:

 ```nelua
 -- we pass the C function name as a parameter for `cimport`